samvk/postcard-creator/README.md

 * GNU Lesser General Public License
 * https://github.com/PHPMailer/PHPMailer

+##### Developer Notes

+*Greetings, World!* is written in ES6 syntax and compiled & polyfilled with Babel.
+It uses Webpack as its module bundler of choice.

 ## Installation

 *Greetings, World!* can be run locally (up until emailing) or previewed at https://greetingsworld.us.
 **Note:** Chrome 47+ requires an SSL to access the webcam.
 View securely at https://greetingsworld.us, locally, or with Firefox.